 The Wisconsin Technology Council is the independent, non-profit science and technology adviser to the governor and the Legislature, and a partner with WEDC on a number of programs aimed at entrepreneurs and investors.
 The Tech Council manages the Governor’s Business Plan Contest, the Wisconsin Entrepreneurs’ Conference, the Wisconsin Early Stage Symposium and Resource Rendezvous, all of which help entrepreneurs connect and acquire skills.
 Contact: 608-442-7557.

-The Tech Council is home to the Wisconsin Angel Network, which stimulates private-equity deal flow.
-Through a secure website, WAN provides a deal-flow pipeline linking entrepreneurs seeking growth capital with members of active Wisconsin angel networks and venture capital firms.
-WAN has grown from five networks in late 2004 to more than two-dozen today.
+The Tech Council is home to the Tech Council Investor Networks, which stimulates private-equity deal flow.
+Through a secure website, TCIN provides a deal-flow pipeline linking entrepreneurs seeking growth capital with members of active Wisconsin angel networks and venture capital firms.
+TCIN has grown from five networks in late 2004 to more than three-dozen today.
 It helps train angel investors, coach entrepreneurs on how to “pitch” their ideas, provides support services for angel groups and charts deal-flow activity across Wisconsin through publications such as The Wisconsin Portfolio.

 Also part of the Tech Council, the Wisconsin Innovation Network hosts regular educational and networking events for entrepreneurs in Madison, Milwaukee, Appleton, central Wisconsin, western Wisconsin and the Lake Superior region.
 Learn more and find events near you.
 The Wisconsin Security Research Consortium connects entrepreneurs and researchers to federal grant and contract opportunities, especially in the areas of defense and homeland security.
 The WSRC is managed through the Tech Council.